TottalyAkmed/discord-drover/README.md

 - Forces Discord to use a specified proxy for TCP connections.
 - Slight interference with UDP traffic for bypassing voice chat restrictions.
+- Supports HTTP proxies with authentication (login and password).
 - No drivers or system-level modifications are required.
 - Works locally at the process level, offering an alternative to global VPN solutions.